Company Profile

 September, 2003

 The World Hovercraft Organization's DiscoverHover International School Hovercraft Program was founded and the DiscoverHover.org web site was launched.
+This proceeded the 2002 World Championship in Terre Haute.

-AutoCAD online design service was established from Neoteric Engineering Affiliates Pty.
-Ltd. in Melbourne, Australia.
+AutoCAD online design service was established from Neoteric Engineering Affiliates Pty Ltd in Melbourne, Australia.

 October 2003